 Environment Canada wrote on August 17, 2011 in regards to the VAFFC proposal “The project would present a new and unacceptable risk to the locally, nationally and internationally important fish and wildlife populations of the Fraser River Estuary, including migratory birds and species at risk….”

 The economic benefits to Richmond from the success of YVR are critical to the local economy.
 VAPOR has stated its commitment to protecting the Fraser river.
-RITE Richmond’s Day-Wolfe City Council team will continue to work for a viable and safe alternative to meet the jet fuel needs of the Vancouver International Airport.
+RITE Richmond’s RITE Richmond City Council team will continue to work for a viable and safe alternative to meet the jet fuel needs of the Vancouver International Airport.